Bill Hill Scholarship Program

 - Been accepted to a post-secondary institution or training program

-Completed applications must be received by May 31st.
+Completed applications must be received by May 15th.
 Applications will be reviewed by the selection committee.
-The selection committee will consist of two members from Dufferin County (Warden and Chair of the General Government Services Committee), a school board representative (rotating between boards/schools), and a member from the Dufferin Arts Council (for the Arts stream).
+The selection committee will consist of two members from Dufferin County (Warden and Chair of the General Government Services Committee), a school board representative (rotating between boards/schools), a member from the Dufferin Arts Council (for the Arts stream), and a member of the Diversity, Equity and Inclusion Community Advisory Committee.

-Successful applicants will be notified by no later than the end of June and invited to attend the County Council meeting in July to be presented with their award.
+Successful applicants will be notified in May and invited to attend the County Council meeting in June to be presented with their award.